 The following is a guest post by Olga Dugan, PhD, whose poetry appeared in Issue 12 of Typehouse.
+This was originally posted on May 24, 2019.

 To be truly educated is to resist the easy certainties of deeply ingrained and unexamined ideologies of soundbites and clichés in favor of an ongoing pursuit of knowledge, of truth, no matter how uncomfortable it makes you.